-It's always good practice to call ahead or visit the business' website to ensure you can visit safely during the pandemic.
-Mask up, stay safe, stay healthy!
+It's always good practice to call ahead or visit the business' website to check updated hours as we safely reopen.
+Be patient, be kind, stay healthy.

 No place on earth does airplanes like Everett.
 Want us to prove it?
 Sure thing, friend.
 In Everett, you can see the latest in aerospace tech, the world’s largest building, and painstaking-restored vintage aircraft all in a day.